ryanswanstrom/LearnAnalytics-PredictiveAnalyticsForIoT/PREREQUISITES.md

 4. GitHub Desktop (optional, but recommended) - can download [here](https://desktop.github.com/)

 4. Check Azure credits by visiting the account page at https://account.windowsazure.com/Subscriptions and click on the subscription to check the credit status.

-5. You will need to be *"whitelisted"* for the Cortana Intelligence Quick Starts site if taking this course in the instructor-led format.
-Please send the Work or School Account that you used for the Azure Pass from above to your registration contact for approval.